jmcd73/tgn-wms/README.md

-# Toggen WMS in CakePHP 4
+# Toggen WMS Covid-19 Edition in CakePHP 4

 This is a project that I have been working on for a number of years.
+Originally written in CakePHP 2.x it has now been updated to CakePHP 4+ making use of many of the new features of this version including:

+- Modelless Forms
+- HTTP Options Middleware
+- The new Authentication and Authorization plugins

 It uses open source components to provide simple pallet and label printing and product production and dispatch workflow

-This github release has been rewritten in CakePHP 4 and Bootstrap 4

 ## Features